Accessibility Days 2020

 What are the Accessibility Days?

-The Accessibility Days is a a yearly event that aims at raising awareness on accessibility and disability issues for software developers, designers and many others involved in digital technologies.
+The Accessibility Days is a a yearly event that aims at raising awareness on accessibility and disability issues for software developers, designers, makers, content editors, and many others involved in digital technologies.

 The event will be held during the "Global Accessibility Awareness Day" (GAAD), a yearly event organized in many locations worldwide that aims at raising awareness about accessibility and inclusion, by gathering up together technology experts and disabled people.